 Note: Only queries against extract data sources count toward query usage capacity.
 Queries against data sources that use live connections to the underlying data do not.
 However, queries against data sources that use live connections might be subject to other query usage capacity enforced by underlying databases.

-Views that exceed one or both capacity types might be canceled to ensure enough system resources are available so that other views on the site can load.
+Views that exceed these capacity types might be canceled to ensure enough system resources are available so that other views on the site can load.

 Tips for optimizing visualization capacity